A Path Worth Maintaining

 ...I worry it’s the meds and not me.”

-At first, his eyes widened when I said that.
-Then he sat back to gather himself a bit before he leaned forward again and said “that’s not really how they work—at least, not the type you’ve been on.”
+At first, his eyes widened when I’d said that.
+Then he’d sat back to gather himself a bit before leaning forward again and saying “that’s not really how they work—at least, not the type you’ve been on.”

-I perked up at that.
-But I quickly clarified, “I’m confident in my ability to self-regulate—you know, manage the moving parts of my life...
+I’d perked up at that, but quickly clarified, “I’m confident in my ability to self-regulate—you know, manage the moving parts of my life...
 What I guess I was wondering was whether the meds keep me in the middle too much?
 Like, from feeling too strongly or sliding too far toward either end of the spectrum—between joy and despair?”

 He’d seemed more at ease by that point, unclasping his hands and leaning his elbow on that weird kitchen counter thing that exam rooms in doctor’s offices have.
-That actually felt pretty reassuring.
+That’d actually felt pretty reassuring.

 “Nope, not with your medication” he’d said again, smiling.